brson/treasuretree/solana-hackathon.md

 - We have an account keypair set up for us, the exact purpose for which is not clear, but I assume is a dev keypair
-- "Commitment: confirmed" &mdash: I have no idea.
-Wat?
+- "Commitment: confirmed" &mdash; I have no idea.

-The next instruction is to create a keypair, but I `solana config` says I already have a keypair.
+The next instruction is to create a keypair, but `solana config` says I already have a keypair.
 I am guessing I have previously installed the Solana SDK, and it is an old keypair.
 I begin to generate a new one: